 Paris—The City Of Light

 This name dates back to the 17th century.
-Paris at that time was a dangerous place… a task force was put together to curb the disorder.
+Paris at that time was a dangerous place… a task force quickly assembled to curb the disorder.
 They came up with two solutions: The first solution was to increase the number of policeman fourfold.
 The second solution was to illuminate the city with lanterns and torches.
 Houses were encouraged to have lighted candles by their windows.
 This prevented robbers from hiding in dark alleys, making anyone who did commit a crime easier to chase.

 Dublin—The Fair City

-The capital’s name is taken from an Irish folk song named Molly Malone.
+The capital’s name comes from an Irish folk song named Molly Malone.
 The song opens with the line, “In Dublin’s fair city…”

 Today, the city is famous for its nightlife, especially the Temple Bar area which is home to lots of lively pubs and restaurants.

 The poet Pindar is credited with giving Athens its moniker.
 He took inspiration from striking sunsets that glowed violet and bathed the nearby mountains with a purple aura.